top of page

 cages supply

-APO-GEE can supply cages in small and medium series that meet the highest standards required in the aerospace and defense sectors.
+APO-GEE supplies cages in small and medium series that meet the highest standards required in the aerospace and defense sectors.

 We can supply cages using composite materials and polymers, either in standard profiles, or in a Butterfly cage type to prevent any instability issues.